OpenSourceEconomics/epp_topics/src/epp_topics/python_basics/installation_windows/instructions.md

 Later in the course you will learn many benefits of using virtual environments.
 Until then, believe us they are a good idea.

-You start by downloading the
+You start by downloading the environment file:

 ```{eval-rst}
 ---